-The electronic high performance power supplies of the PS 10000 4U series are especially suitable for industrial test which have a demand for high power.
-All models in this series have a rated power of 30 kW and offer high currents or high voltages to cover a broad spectrum of applications.
+The electronic high performance power supplies of the PS 10000 3U series are especially suitable for industrial test which have a demand for high power.
+There are models with a rated power of up to 15 kW, offering high currents or high voltages to cover a broad spectrum of applications.